wabenzi/vibe-code/scripts/README.md

 ## Integration with CI/CD

-These scripts can be integrated into CI/CD pipelines:
+These scripts can be integrated into CI/CD pipelines

 ```yaml
 # Example GitHub Actions